-1. Registrant numbers The registration income is derived from the following assumpt ions.
-Budgeted registrants invited to renew at 30 November 2013: 24,991 Budgeted lapse rate of renewals: 3% Board and committee expenses Total This covers the meeting costs of the National Board, the State \$530,186 and Territory Boards until 30 September 2013, and the new national registration and notifications committee, which have the delegated authority to make decisions about individual registered practitioner Costs include sitting fees, travel and accommodation while attending meetings for the Board and the committee.
-3. egal, tribunal costs, Total \$161,286 and expert advice Note: These legal costs do not include the significant proportion Board's direct costs (including sitting fees) and a substantial at the work of state and territory committees also relates to many assessing notifications. mount of v A substantial proportion of the staff costs in each state and ten office relate directly to staff who support work about notification practitioners as well as introducing nationally consistent syste processes to manage notifications. ns about 1.
-Other direct expenditure Total \$543,000 Costs associated with the Board's work on registration standar policies and guidelines.
-See work plan 2013/14. rds, This includes the following activities: costs involved in consultation with the community and profession the engagement of consultants necessary to support the the Board work of publication of material to guide the profession, such a Board's newsletter s the Board member professional development policy development and projects accreditation expenses including funding provided to Physiotherapy Council for accreditation functions as we other projects.
+1. Registrant numbers The registration income is derived from the following assumptions.
+Budgeted registrants invited to renew at 30 November 2013: 1,779 Budgeted lapse rate of renewals: 2% Board and committee expenses Total \$332,060 This covers the meeting costs of the National Board, as well a registration and notification committees, which have the deleganthority to make decisions about individual practitioners.
+Costs include sitting fees, travel and accommodation while attending meetings for the Board.
+Legal, tribunal costs, and expert advice Total \$35,300 Note: These legal costs do not include the significant proportion Board's direct costs (including sitting fees) and a substantial at the work of national committees also relates to managing and assessing notifications. mount of A substantial proportion of the staff costs in each state and ter- office relate directly to staff who support work about notification practitioners as well as introducing nationally consistent system processes to manage notifications. ns about 4.
+Other direct expenditure Total \$257 7,500 Costs associated with the Board's work on registration standar policies and guidelines.
+See work plan 2013/14. irds, This includes the following activities: costs involved in consultation with the community and profession the engagement of consultants necessary to support the the Board work of publication of material to guide the profession, such a Board's newsletter s the Board member professional development policy development and projects accreditation expenses including funding provided to Australian and New Zealand Osteopathic Council for accreditation functions as well as other projects. the